Everything About Life And Features Of Coyotes

 The sloping ground where coyotes live allows them to build dens.
 They look for bushes and trees to cover their dens.
 Female coyotes clean their dens before giving birth to their pups.

 They place the pups’ safety first.
-Whenever they are disturbed, they move them to a new den.
+Whenever they are disturbed, they move to a new den.
 They may reuse their den the following year.
 That means that coyotes are adaptable to any situation.

 They Are Incredibly Mobile